 Built design and research teams for a high (hyper?) growth company

-I helped build the original design and research team at HubSpot with the smartest people I've ever worked with.
+I helped build the original design team, research team, and design system at HubSpot with the smartest people I've ever worked with.
 It was an insanely high-growth environment and I rarely had the time to think ahead or reflect on the past.
-There are likely as many bad as good lessons learned on that adventure, but I have first-had experience building large design and research teams.
+There are likely as many bad as good lessons learned on that adventure, but I have first-had experience building large scale design teams, research teams, and design systems.

 Created a software-as-a-service proof of concept

 In between working at HubSpot and Iora Health I took five months to explore a potential startup.
 I was able to get to a point where it was used regularly by people I didn't guilt trip into trying.
 It was a big deal to me.
 I was proud I could build something real-ish (it was free) on my own.

 Managed a functional team (design)

 As a Senior Design Manager at Iora Health I learned to back away as a contributor and put far more time and energy into exploring and clarifying a larger group's goals.
 To deliberately advocate to people without technology and design backgrounds.

 Managed direct reports

 At Iora Health I learned to investigate individual designer's aspirations and coach them towards their goals.
 Identifying space between personal and organizational expectations.
 Helping them to better concentrate on skills that are beneficial to them personally, while becoming more aware of what will help them succeed within the company.

 Managed a web development team

 Product management is a tough, but satisfying, job.
 It was an interim role at Iora Health that lasted six months.
 I facilitated an ambitious optical character recognition project that helped medical staff search, copy, and document details from tens of thousands of previously static PDFs.
-I also experimented with a management structure (Now, Next, Later) that evolved into the formal management structure of their four team (~20 people) web development group.
+I also experimented with a team management structure (Now, Next, Later) that later evolved into the formal management structure of their four team (~20 people) web development group.